yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 Calculate multi poses calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Go to the **Calibration** tab in the Pick-it web interface and select
+Go to the **Calibration** tab in the Pickit web interface and select
 **Multi Poses Calibration**.

 Now repeat the following cycle for every pose: